prwesolek/HealthyHome/README.md

 <li>population density, expected commute time, and safety vs smoothed non-obesity rate.  </li>

-<li>population density and expected commute time vs smoothed percentage reporting a good night's sleep </li>
+<li>population density and expected commute time vs smoothed percentage reporting more than seven hours of sleep </li>

 </ul>
 <p> These regressions are run via model.py.
 This script outputs the details of these regressions in report/regression-parameters-model1-final-param.txt.
 This program also outputs data/weights.csv which contains the coefficients and intercepts to be used by the webapp.</p>